-If you need to operate on the declaration level, always use elements rather than trees (Section 13.9.1).
+If you need to operate on the declaration level, always use elements rather than trees (Section 15.9.1).
 This allows the code to work on both source and bytecode elements.

-Example: retrieve regular non-type annotations, check variable modifiers (e.g. strictfp, synchronized)
+Example: retrieve declaration annotations, check variable modifiers (e.g. strictfp, synchronized)